CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 > GetTokens200Response getTokens(opts)

-List all supported tokens
+List supported tokens

-This operation retrieves the metadata of all tokens supported by Cobo WaaS 2.0.
+This operation retrieves all tokens supported by a specific wallet type or subtype.
 It provides details such as token ID, token symbol, and other relevant information.
-You can filter the result by token ID.
+You can filter the result by token IDs or token IDS..
 The token metadata is publicly available without any permission restrictions.

 ### Example